-In her book, An Oasis in Time: How a Day of Rest can Save your Life, (Rodale, 2017) Marilyn Paul, PhD presents a compelling case for incorporating intentional downtime every week.
+In An Oasis in Time: How a Day of Rest can Save your Life, author Marilyn Paul presents a compelling case for incorporating intentional downtime every week.
 For Paul, a slow return to her family’s heritage of Judaism and the tradition of the Sabbath created a life changing shift in her routine.
-After being diagnosed with an immune deficiency disease, she realized she could not sustain the crazy pace of her life.
+After being diagnosed with an immune deficiency disease, she realized she could not sustain the frantic pace of her life.
 In her book, she invites readers of all faiths and belief systems to create “oasis time” as a way of stepping out of the rapid current of technology and every-day life into the still, deep, and renewing waters of restoration, communion, and grace.

-Paul lays out a plan for creating oasis time that is based on spiritual traditions of the West.
-The richness incorporated into these traditions can be invited into a modern interpretation of what speaks to each individual.
-She presents five “Gateways” to design your own personal experience:
+Paul lays out a plan for creating oasis time that is based on spiritual traditions of the West, and presents five “gateways” to design your own personal experience:

 Disconnect to connect.
 There has been a lot of talk about taking technology time-outs.
 Paul admits this may feel difficult, in part due to the addictive nature of technology, especially social platforms.
 She suggests, “Rather than thinking of unplugging as disconnecting from the world, think of it as reconnecting with what’s most important in your life.
 Oasis time helps each of us devote ourselves fully to the people, activities, and pursuits that are right in front of us.”
 Connection is also found through contemplating a higher power, and the deeper meaning of our lives.

 Let go of achieving to rest, reflect, and play.
 “To take an oasis means stopping,” Paul explains, “It means committing to setting down your to-do lists, both your actual to-do lists and the ones that pulse in your veins.”
-When we are constantly driving toward achievement is when we set ourselves up for burning out.
+We set ourselves up for burn-out when all we do is constantly strive toward achievement.
 Though it may feel counterintuitive at first, Paul insists that releasing this relentless drive will actually allow more energy to flow when we return to our tasks with clarity and focus.

-Paul goes on to explore why we need oasis time, what keeps us from allowing it into our lives, and relates a multitude of strategies and stories of people she’s worked with in successfully carving this time out in a deeply personal way.
+Paul further explores why we need oasis time, what keeps us from allowing it into our lives, and relates a multitude of strategies and stories of people she’s worked with in successfully carving this time out in a deeply personal way.
 Though the idea initiated from a religious tradition, she is adamant in her commitment that everyone has to create an oasis time that means something—to them.
 You may find renewal in strolling through the forest, relaxing by stream, or by gathering with dear friends to share a meal.